-To verify the performance and effectiveness of the installed motion/occupancy sensors at the occupied building areas and enclosed transitional areas.
+To verify the performance, calibration and installation of the motion/occupancy sensors at the occupied building areas and enclosed transitional areas.

 Verify the Installation of automatic motion/occupancy sensors covering all toilets and staircases.

 Automatic motion sensor controlled lighting is an inexpensive and sure way to reduce lighting energy costs for up to 60 %.